khbence/ParameterEstimationCOVID/plotting_scripts/README.md

 # Plotting scripts

-To run the scripts, and evaluate the data coming from the simulator, one should use the *fun_plotter_main(std_ip, agst_ip, tr_ip, scen_names, title, measures, startdate, std_flag, agst_flag, tr_flag, rdata_flag, path)* function.
+To run the scripts, and evaluate the data coming from the simulator, one should use the *fun_plotter_main(std_ip, agst_ip, tr_ip, scen_names, title, measures, startdate, std_flag, agst_flag, tr_flag, rdata_flag, path, colors)* function.
 An example for its usage can be seen in the *main.m* file.
 Now let's list its inputs:

   - *std_ip* : a cell array of strings, which contains the path(s) and file name(s) of the standard outputs at given scenario(s)
   - *agst_ip* : a cell array of strings, which contains the path(s) and file name(s) of the agentstat outputs at given scenario(s)